nmhaga/Flare-Tracker/Documentation/Spec.md

 Overview
 ---------
-The Flare-Tracker program will pull data from online resources every 5 minutes.
+The Flare-Tracker program will pull data from online resources every 1 minutes.
 It will organise and store data into a database, and then pull that data from the database and plot X-ray flux with annotations of Active Region numbers.
 The plot will be displayed on one of the screens in the Space Weather Centre.

 Technical Design
 ----------------
 The program will be written in Python, using sqlite3 (connecting to python with SQLALchemy) and matplotlib.
 The data will be pulled from online sources, and inserted into a database.
-Every five minutes a graph will be plotted using matplotlib annotating the areas with the flare i.e from C to X or higher level Class.
+Every minute a graph will be plotted using matplotlib annotating the areas with the flare i.e from C to X or higher level Class.
 In a case where there is no active region number, we assume it is an unnamed region and annotate with the derived position.

 ###Program Flow Chart